Quantitative analysis of phase transitions in two-dimensional XY models using persistent homology: Analysis

 \subsubsection{k-Nearest Neighbours Analysis}

 We trained the k-nearest neighbours models on samples drawn from $\delta = 0.27$, $0.272$, \ldots, $0.28$ in the low delta phase, and $\delta = 0.286$, $0.288$, \ldots, $0.296$ in the high delta phase with $4000$ samples from each.
 The neighbours hyper-parameter was set to $k = 30$.
 We evaluated the models with $4000$ samples from each of $\delta = 0.27$, $0.271$, \ldots, $0.296$.
 A plot of the resulting phase indicators is shown in Figure \ref{fig:cxy_curves}.
 The plot of the pseudo-critical deltas against $\log(L)^{-2}$ is shown in Figure \ref{fig:cxy_Tc}.
 Here we see an asymptotic convergence towards a linear dependence between the pseudo-critical deltas $\delta_c(L)$ and $\log(L)^{-2}$.
-Fitting a straight line to the largest three lattice sizes yields \\ \\ \\ The curve collapse (Figure \ref{fig:cxy_knn_collapse}) procedure gives
+Fitting a straight line to the largest three lattice sizes yields